SalesforceSFDC/Apex/APEX.md

 ## Comma within a field while uploading using Data Loader
 In a Data Loader .CSV, if there is a comma in field content, you will have to enclose the contents within double quotation marks: ” “.
 * Custom fields marked as an External ID or a unique field.
+## Workflow Rules
+* Time dependent workflow action cannot be create for: “created, and every time it’s edited”.
+## Custom Settings
+There are two types of custom settings in Salesforce: List Custom Settings and Hierarchy Custom Settings.

+List Custom Settings are a type of custom settings that provides a reusable set of static data that can be accessed across your organization irrespective of user/ profile.
+Hierarchy Custom Settings are another type of custom settings that uses built-in hierarchical logic for “personalizing” settings for specific profiles or users.

+The advantage of using custom settings is that it allows developers to create a custom set of access rules for various users and profiles.
+## Assignment Rules
+* Only one rule can be active at a time.
+## Custom Labels
+Custom labels are custom text values that can be accessed from Apex classes or Visualforce pages.
+The values here can be translated into any language supported by Salesforce.
+Their benefit is that they enable developers to create multilingual applications which automatically presents information in a user’s native language.

+You can create up to 5,000 custom labels for your organization, and they can be up to 1,000 characters in length.
+## Profiles and Roles
+As mentioned in one of the previous Salesforce interview questions, a profile will ultimately control access to which records a user has in a Salesforce org.
+No user can work on the Salesforce org without being assigned a profile.
+The Profile is therefore mandatory for every user.

+Role however is not mandatory for every user.
+The primary function of the Role/ Role hierarchy is that it allows higher level users in hierarchy get access to records owned by lower level users in the hierarchy.
+An example of that is Sales Managers getting access to records owned by Sales Reps while their peers do not get access to it.
+## Deterministic and Nondeterministic Formula Fields
+Formula fields whose value will be static are referred to as deterministic fields.
+Whereas, formula fields whose value will be changed dynamically or whose values will have to be calculated on the fly, they are referred to as non-deterministic formula fields.
+A classic example of that is a formula returning the current date and time.

+Some examples of non-deterministic fields in Force.com are:

+Lookup fields
+Formula fields whose reference spans over other entities Fields having dynamic date functions like:- TODAY() or NOW()